Talk with a real person: (571) 250 - 5958

-A: The How it Works page shows you how to find your child's PeerPower Percentile Report.
-If you don't have your child's score, simply stop by, call, or email your school and request another copy of your child's score report.
+A: The How it Works page shows you how to find your / your student's PeerPower Percentile Report.
+If you don't have your / your student's score, simply stop by, call, or email your school and request another copy of your / your student's score report.

 A: Please use the contact us page to request your state / school district.
 We now have PeerPower Percentile Reports for CAASPP tests taken in every school district in California, SOL tests taken in every school district in Virginia, PARCC tests taken in every school district in Maryland, and MCAS tests taken in every school district in Massachusetts!

 A: The most common reason this happens is you have requested a test that was not given at the school you selected.
 Make sure you entered a valid test/school combination.
-For example, Algebra I is not usually given in elementary schools, but some parents get PeerPower Percentile Reports for an elementary school child first and then go on to select a test for an older High School child without updating the school.
+For example, Algebra I is not usually given in elementary schools, but some customers get PeerPower Percentile Reports for an elementary school student first and then go on to select a test for an older High School student without updating the school.
 We are working on making this easier for our customers.
-If you still think you entered a valid request and got no results, please contact us with the State/School Year/School District/School/Test information for the test your child took, and we will get back to you.
+If you still think you entered a valid request and got no results, please contact us with the State/School Year/School District/School/Test information for the test your student took, and we will get back to you.

 A: PeerPower is the exclusive provider of percentile scores for California, Virginia, Maryland, and Massachusetts.
 All states release the percentage of students who pass the test, but the percent who passed is not the same as a percentile score.
 Other states provide the average score for a test so you can know if you / your student is below, at, or above average.
 But percentile scores are better measures of whether your student is on track to be college and career ready.